sashfaq911/Health_Insurance_Premium_Predictor/README.md

 ## 💡 Solution Statement
 This project provides a machine learning–powered app that predicts health insurance premiums based on user-specific factors such as age, BMI, smoking status, and medical history.

-By combining tailored preprocessing with Linear Regression (for younger users) and XGBoost (for older users), the app delivers accurate, personalized estimates while offering a transparent view of how lifestyle and health choices impact premium costs.
+By combining tailored preprocessing with **Linear Regression** (for younger users) and **XGBoost** (for older users), the app delivers accurate, personalized estimates while offering a transparent view of how lifestyle and health choices impact premium costs.

 ## ✨ Features <a name="features"></a>

+- **Personalized Premium Prediction** → Estimates health insurance costs based on user details like:
+  - Age, gender, marital status, number of dependants
+  - Income level and employment type
+  - Region of residence
+  - Genetic risk, BMI category, smoking status
+  - Medical history (diabetes, hypertension, thyroid, heart disease, etc.)
+  - Insurance plan type (Bronze, Silver, Gold)
+- **Dual-Model Approach** → Uses Linear Regression for younger users (≤ 25) and XGBoost for older users (> 25) to improve accuracy.
+- **Dynamic Segmentation Logic** → Automatically applies the right model and scaler depending on the user’s age group.
+- **Health Risk Scoring** → Converts medical history into a normalized risk score to better capture the impact of diseases.
+- **Interactive Streamlit UI** → User-friendly interface with collapsible sections for clean input collection.
+- **Real-Time Predictions** → Instant feedback with engaging visuals (success messages, balloons, sidebar tips).

 - 🧑‍⚕️ Predicts **personalized premium costs** in seconds
 - 📊 Considers multiple factors: